luau-lang/rfcs/docs/support-for-generic-function-types-in-user-defined-type-functions.md

 ## Summary

-Add support for generic function types in user-defined type function to allow more types to be accepted by them, including tables and classes which might contain generic function types.
+Add support for generic function types in user-defined type functions to allow more types to be accepted by them, including tables and classes which might contain generic function types.

 ## Motivation

 Generic functions are very common in Luau, especially when inferred by the typechecking engine.
 They are also often present in classes.

 Omitting generic types from appearing in user-defined type functions limits their use.
-Even if there is no direct manipulation of generics, an serialization error appears immediately.
+Even if there is no direct manipulation of generics, a serialization error appears immediately.

 ## Design